Root Canal & Endodontic Treatment FAQs

 How many visits will my root canal take?

 Most root canals can be performed start to finish in one visit.
-Occasionally a tooth is exceptionally infected, and those teeth might require a second of third visit.
+Occasionally a tooth is exceptionally infected, and those teeth might require a second or third visit.
 You are not charged more if your root canal takes more than one visit.

 Will my tooth need additional treatment?

 Teeth that have received endodontic treatment lose more than just infected nerve tissue.
 They lose their blood supply.
 This makes them more brittle over time.
-Dr. Grimes, Dr. Mathur, Dr. Yazdani and Dr. Mattlage usually recommends a porcelain crown over your root canaled tooth to protect it.
+Dr. Grimes, Dr. Mathur and Dr. Mattlage usually recommend a porcelain crown over your root canaled tooth to protect it.
 Some dental offices offer only a root canal.
 Some offer only a crown.
 At Grimes Dentistry, we offer both services and often can perform everything in a single visit.

 What do I do if I have an emergency?